darwin-eu/CDMConnector/README.md

-CDMConnector introduces a single R object that represents an OMOP CDM relational database heavily inspired by the [dm](https://cynkra.github.io/dm/) pacakge.
+CDMConnector introduces a single R object that represents an OMOP CDM relational database heavily inspired by the [dm](https://cynkra.github.io/dm/) package.
 The cdm object can be used in dplyr style data analysis pipelines and facilitates interactive data exploration. cdm objects encapsulate references to OMOP CDM tables in a remote RDBMS as well as metadata neccessary for interacting with a CDM.